-25 – 30 AC – Around the age of thirty, Jesus began teaching that the “The Kingdom was within.”
+25 – 30 CE – Near the age of thirty, Jesus began teaching that the “Kingdom was within.”
 This was contrary to Jewish belief and Roman law.
-He inspired Jews, Gentiles (half-Jews) and Samaritans (non-Jews) to know the divine spark within them.
+His message inspired Jews, Gentiles (half-Jews) and Samaritans (non-Jews) to seek the divine within.
 He taught non-judgment, humility, compassion and forgiveness.

 Matthew 13: 31-32 – “He set another man before them, saying, “The Kingdom of Heaven is like a grain of mustard seed, which a man took, and sowed in his field; which indeed is smaller than all seeds.
 But when it is grown, it is greater than the herbs, and becomes a tree, so that the birds of the air come and lodge in its branches.”

 Many saw Jesus as a teacher or Rabbi, to others he was a charismatic rebel.

-Mark 15-20: Watch out for false prophets.
+Mark: 15-20 – “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them.
 Do people pick grapes from thornbushes, or figs from thistles?
 Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
-Thus, by their fruit you will recognize them.
+Thus, by their fruit you will recognize them.”

-Luke 22:39-46 Jesus went out as usual to the Mount of Olives, and his disciples followed him.
+Luke 22:39-46 “Jesus went out as usual to the Mount of Olives, and his disciples followed him.
 On reaching the place, he said to them, Pray that you will not fall into temptation.
 He withdrew about a stone’s throw beyond them, knelt down and prayed, Father, if you are willing, take this cup from me; yet not my will, but yours be done.”

 He was arrested and brought before the Roman Prefect, Pontius Pilate who asked him if he was the King of the Jews.
 Jesus replied, “My kingdom is not of this world.”
 Pilate crucified him for challenging Roman authority.

-Revelations 2:7 “To him who overcomes, to him I will give to eat of the tree of life, which is in the paradise of God.
+Revelations 2:7 – “To him who overcomes, to him I will give to eat of the tree of life, which is in the paradise of God.
 The tree of life is here again offered to man.
 Due to the fall the tree of life was closed to him.
 Throughout the redemption of Christ, the way to touch the tree of life has been reopened.”

-In 108 AC – Father Ignatius wrote a letter that used the word Katholike to describe the formation of this early church: “Where so ever the father shall appear, there let the people be, even as where Jesus may be, there is the universal katholike church.”
+108 CE – Father Ignatius wrote a letter that used the word Katholike to describe the formation of this early church: “Where so ever the father shall appear, there let the people be, even as where Jesus may be, there is the universal katholike church.”
 The word “Katholike is a word created by Aristotle (384–322 BCE) meaning “throughout the whole – of the four winds.”

 East – Matthew – Gabriel – Man – Messenger – Earth